Generation 6 (NASCAR): Safety improvements

 The Generation 6 car features additions of forward roof bar and center roof support bar to the roll cage to reinforce integrity and increase the crush structure of the roof.
 Larger roof flaps help to keep the car on the ground to prevent it from flipping whilst going backward at high speeds.

 Despite these safety improvements, there have still been multiple instances of the Gen-6 car flipping during high-speed crashes.
-At the 2015 Coke Zero 400 at Daytona, Austin Dillon's car went airborne during a multiple car pileup on the final lap and ripped a catchfence.
+At the 2015 Coke Zero 400 at Daytona, Austin Dillon's car went airborne during a multiple car pileup on the final lap and ripped the catchfence.
 Five spectators were injured while Dillon walked away with a bruised tailbone and forearm.
 On the final lap of the 2020 Daytona 500, Ryan Newman's car was spun out by Ryan Blaney, sending it to the frontstretch wall and in the air before being broadsided on the driver's side by Corey LaJoie on its way down.
-Newman survived the crash with serious injuries.
+Newman survived the crash and was hospitalized, but suffered only minor head injury.